Generic Name: emtricitabine (em trye SYE ta been)

 Emtricitabine may cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-You should not take emtricitabine if you are allergic to it.
+You should not take this medicine if you are allergic to emtricitabine.

-To make sure emtricitabine is safe for you, tell your doctor if you have any of these other conditions:
+To make sure emtricitabine is safe for you, tell your doctor if you have ever had:

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of emtricitabine on the baby.